jonidaniel/finnkino-movie-app/readme.md

 - https://finnkinomovieapp.netlify.app (preferably Safari or Chrome) or

-- Clone repo with `git clone https://github.com/jonidaniel/finnkino-movie-app` and open `finnkino-movie-app/index.html` in your browser (preferably Chrome)
+- Clone repo with `git clone https://github.com/jonidaniel/finnkino-movie-app` and open `finnkino-movie-app/index.html` in your browser (preferably Safari or Chrome)

 ## Status

-- Finnkino Elokuvat version 1.0.0 is now in development and not yet operational
+- Finnkino Elokuvat version 1.0.0 is now operational on Netlify

 ## Credits